History of Tibet (1950–present): Ethnic composition

 The Government of Tibet in Exile disputes most demographic statistics released by the PRC government since they do not include members of the People's Liberation Army garrisoned in Tibet, or the floating population of unregistered migrants, and states that China is attempting to assimilate Tibet and further diminishing any chances of Tibetan political independence.
 CCP member Jampa Phuntsok, chairman of the TAR, has said that the central government has no policy of migration into Tibet due to its harsh high-altitude conditions, that the 6% Han in the TAR is a very fluid group mainly doing business or working, and that there is no immigration problem.
 (This report includes both permanent and temporary residences in Tibet, but excludes Tibetans studying or working outside of the TAR).
 By 2006, 3% of the permanent residences in Tibet were of Han ethnicity, according to National Bureau of Statistics of China.
 The TAR has the lowest population density among China's province-level administrative regions, mostly due to its mountainous and harsh geographical features.
 As of 2000, 92.8% of the population were ethnic Tibetans, while Han Chinese comprised 6.1% of the population.
 In Lhasa, the capital of TAR, Hans made up 17%, far less than what many activists have claimed.
-Population control policies like the one-child policy apply only to Han Chinese, not to minorities such as Tibetans.
+Former population control policies like the one-child policy applied only to Han Chinese, not to minorities such as Tibetans.

-Sergius L. Kuzmin's review of different sources revealed that during the Cultural Revolution the Tibetan population decreased by between 3% to 30%.
+Sergius L. Kuzmin's review of different sources revealed that during the Cultural Revolution the Tibetan population decreased by between 3% and 30%.

 Barry Sautman accused pro-independence forces of wanting the Tibetan areas cleansed of Han and the Dalai Lama of consistently misrepresenting the present situation as one of a Han majority.
 The Tibetan countryside, where three-fourths of the population lives, has very few non-Tibetans.